arnavgautam/TreeHacks2015/HOLs/HOL-IntroToWindowsAzureAD/HOL.md

 	At this point we have everything we need for providing an authentication authority in our web SSO scenario: a directory tenant, a valid user and a valid admin in it.

 <a name="Ex1Task2" />
-#### Task 2 - Creating and Registering an MVC App in Active Directory Tenant ####
+#### Task 2 - Creating and configuring an MVC App with Organizational Accounts Authentication ####

-In this task, you will create a new MVC Application using **Visual Studio Express 2013 for Web** and you will register it in the Active Directory tenant you created in the previous task.
+In this task, you will create a new MVC Application using **Visual Studio Express 2013 for Web** and you will configure it to use **Organizational Accounts** as Authentication method using the Active Directory tenant you created in the previous task.

 1. Open **Visual Studio Express 2013 for Web**.